cscart/docs/en/developer_guide/core/documents/email_notifications.rst

 The saved values will be available in the property of the model of the notification template.

-Additional parameters allow you to attach the invoice document to email notifications about order status changes.
+Additional parameters allow you to attach the **order** document to email notifications about order status changes.
 The checkbox, that determines if the invoice must be attached, appears on the template editing page.
 The value of this checkbox is handled in the ``mailer_send_pre`` prehook.
-If the checkbox is ticked, the pdf file will be attached to the message.
+If the checkbox is ticked, the PDF file will be attached to the message.
 In this case the schema of variables looks this way:

 ::

   array(
-       "attach_invoice": array(
+      "attach_order_document": array(
-           "type": "checkbox",
+          "type": "selectbox",
-           "title": "email_template.params.attach_invoice"
+          "title": "email_template.params.attach_order_document",
+          "func": "fn_emails_get_order_document_variants"
       )
   )

+Function ``fn_emails_get_order_document_variants`` is described in the **emails/variants.functions** schema.